Showing posts with label did sylvia plath hate her mother. Show all posts

 Witch, bloodsucker, martyr -- and she probably voted for Eisenhower.
 She's not a writer, not talented.
 She was manless, not sexy, not a real professor.
 She had bad taste in clothes, furniture and wallpaper: Photos prove it.
 She gave her daughter Sylvia Plath advice she didn't ask for, was a terrible role model, a helicopter parent who nearly suffocated Sylvia out in the suburbs -- except Sylvia got away and became a great creative artist!

 That narrative of Aurelia's evil banality is so embedded I can only build on it.
 I wondered why trolling Aurelia -- even now! -- is so easy and popular that anyone can do it.
-It must come down to trolling basics.
+It must come down to trolling basics:

 1) Sexism.
-Sylvia's father was her important, influential parent, yadda yadda, and his death was her life's most important event; next-most was marriage to Ted.
+Sylvia's father was her important, influential parent, yadda yadda, and his death was her life's most important event; next-most important was marrying a man.
 Aurelia had no man and thus no life worth looking into.
 Sylvia believed that, and as she came of age under patriarchy scorned her mother and allies as hags and rivals.
 She wrote that being like her mother was the worst that could happen.
 First Worlders aware that starvation or prison might be worse can sort of sympathize, because of:

 2) Freudian cultural debris.
 Yes, we are post-Freudians but still vigorous individualists and deep down blame our own and other people's parents for all ills.
-We can't forgive Aurelia or our own mothers for Not Letting Us Be Ourselves and other psychic injuries.
+We can't forgive Aurelia or our own mothers for not letting us be ourselves and other psychic injuries.
 We experience Sylvia's hate-my-mother rants as quintessential and truthful, not political or cultural or even a problem.

 3) Snobbery.
-Aurelia's immigrant parents, who never went to college, had three kids and no money and had Aurelia choose either two years in secretarial college or no college.
-Exceeding expectations Aurelia became a teacher and married a man with better degrees than hers, which makes him brilliant but her not.
-Widowed and, it is said, coveting WASP respectability, Aurelia moved her family from the oceanfront to a boring suburb and taught business subjects and never had sex with strangers or did anything cool that we know about.
+Aurelia's immigrant parents did not go to college, had three kids and no money and had Aurelia choose either secretarial college or no college.
+Exceeding expectations Aurelia got a bachelor's and master's and became a teacher and married a man with better degrees than hers, which makes him brilliant but her not.
+Widowed, Aurelia moved her family from the oceanfront to a boring suburb and taught business subjects and never had sex with strangers or did anything cool that we know about.

 4) Ageism.
 Letters Home, published in 1975, was Aurelia Plath's debut as a public figure.
 She was 69 years old.
-Sylvia, dead at 30, is a forever young and ageless rebel -- as are we!
+Sylvia, dead at 30, is a forever young and ageless rebel -- just like us!
 Otto, being male, looked seasoned, never old.
-Aurelia kept sorting and doing and saying things of no value until she had to be put away.
+The old battle-ax kept sorting and doing and saying things of no value until she had to be put away.

 5) Cultism.
 Venerating Sylvia's every word and thing, we annotate, edit, air our views and skip what doesn't fit our narrative.
 We identify with Sylvia and sentimentally cling to any trace of her.
 Our view is the only accurate view.
 Polite and passive-aggressive in public, among ourselves we are judgy and pissy.
 In short, we are Aurelia.